<input type="url">

 Note: A user can tinker with your HTML behind the scenes, so your site must not use this validation for any security purposes.
 You must verify the URL on the server-side of any transaction in which the provided text may have any security implications of any kind.

-Currently, all browsers which implement this element implement it as a standard text input field with basic validation features.
+This element is implemented as a standard text input field with basic validation features.
 In its most basic form, a URL input can be implemented like this:

 html